-In Spring 2023 Brown University is conducting a Campus Climate Survey.
+In Spring 2023 Brown University conducted a Campus Climate Survey.
 The confidential online survey was developed by Brown in collaboration with Gallup, an independent consulting firm, and is part of the University's efforts to better understand and improve community members' learning, working, and living environments on campus.
-Staff, students, and faculty are invited to participate in the survey, which will be open April 4-30, 2023.
+All staff, students, and faculty were invited to participate in the survey, which was open April 4-30, 2023.
 For more information, please see the Frequently Asked Questions (FAQs) below.

 Brown University 2023 Campus Climate Survey FAQs

 What is campus climate?

 “Campus climate” has been defined by scholars as how community members experience and understand aspects of inclusion and sense of belonging on campus in social, academic, and work environments.
 Studies of campus climate look at how community members’ experiences with opportunity, support, bias, access, and other aspects of campus life may differ across identities.
 The aim of a campus climate study is to identify areas where the University needs to improve policies, structures, and supports to achieve a more equitable and inclusive environment for all.